tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = Settings =

 * **Service provider and API key**
-    If you want to use `IPInfoDB`, you should register from [their site](http://ipinfodb.com/ "IPInfoDB | Free IP Address Geolocation Tools") to get a free API key and set it into the textfield.
+    If you wish to use `IPInfoDB`, you should register from [their site](http://ipinfodb.com/ "IPInfoDB | Free IP Address Geolocation Tools") to get a free API key and set it into the textfield.
     And `ip-api.com` and `Smart-IP.net` require non-commercial use.